1 I said, “I will watch my ways and keep my tongue from sin; I will put a muzzle on my mouth as long as the wicked are in my presence.”

 13 Look away from me, that I may rejoice again before I depart and am no more.”

 I believe David opens this psalm with the thought of how he was going to live a blameless life.
 Living a blameless life is different from living a life of perfection.
-It is not sin or wickedness that keeps us from God, but our desire not to follow God’s way.
-As I focus on David’s life I realized that it was only in the events surrounding the case of Uriah the Hittite (I King 15:5) that David turned aside from following God’s way.
+It is not sin or wickedness that keeps us from God, but our desire not to follow God’s ways.
+As I focus on David’s life I realized that it was only in the events surrounding the case of Uriah the Hittite (I King 15:5) that David turned aside from following God’s ways.
 However, to most people it was this one event that they associate and judge David’s life.
 However, in studying the psalms I realize that this event was the only black mark that God placed on David’s life.
 This is a key factor in studying David’s life.
-By studying his life and his writings in the book of Psalms, I believe we can be transformed into a vessel that can be used by God.
+By studying his life and his writings in the book of Psalms I believe we can be transformed into a vessel that can be used by God.

 The first three verses start out with David’s desire to watch his ways and keep his tongue from sin.
 In these verses he was in the presence of others who were wicked, and he was probably observing them carrying out evil activities.
 His actions, he was silent and still, yet his angry increased as he meditated on the actions that he was observing.
 David’s desire was to guard himself from sin by watching his ways and not speaking.
 This silent caused his heart to burn forcing him to speak.

 Yet we live in this world.
-We too are sinners just as all the people.
+We too are sinners just as all the people who we associate with daily.
 Sometimes in our life it is God’s judgment on us that causes the discomfort we are experiencing.
 Verses twelve and thirteen, “Hear my prayer, O LORD, listen to my cry for help; be not deaf to my weeping.
 For I dwell with you as an alien, a stranger, as all my fathers were.
 Look away from me, that I may rejoice again before I depart and am no more.” is verses that I don’t understand completely.
 Yet, if this was written at the time he was running and hiding from Saul then he probably did feel he was a stranger from God and that that the promise of him being the future king made him an alien from the kingdom were God was King.